Do you have a startup idea and plan to develop an app like Waze?

 Waze is loved by millions of people.
 150 million, to be exact.
 The app has gained immense popularity due to its innovative community-based approach, which involves active participation from its users.

-Unlike other navigation apps that rely on official data sources, Waze allows its users to contribute by updating the map and reporting traffic conditions.
+GPS technology (aka Global Positioning System) is used in the Waze app to get your position and display it on the map.
+However, unlike other GPS applications that rely on official data sources, the Waze app allows its users to contribute by updating the map and reporting traffic conditions.
 All this enabled the app to ensure that users have access to the most recent and reliable information possible.

 Moreover, such features as the ability to connect with friends and see their estimated time of arrival, make users feel like they are part of a collaborative effort to make their daily commute safer and more efficient.